Pleasanton Community Farm

+Pleasanton City Council adopted the Bernal Property Phase II Specific Plan on May 16, 2006 and ratified it on November 7, 2006.
+Included in the approved plan is approximately 20 acres on the southern-most section of the Bernal property for which “Agriculture Club” and “Agriculture” have been designated as permitted land uses.
 Coincidently, over 12 years ago, the Abbie 4-H Club of Pleasanton began working with the City of Pleasanton and other interest groups to gain broad support for a community farm.
-The 4-H Club efforts were rewarded when the City authorized the creation of a master plan for the Pleasanton Community Farm.
+The 4-H Club efforts were rewarded when the City authorized the creation of a master plan for the Pleasanton Community Farm in 2012.

 Abbie 4-H partnered with the Rotary Club of Pleasanton to create a joint project team, where the Rotary Club of Pleasanton acted as the lead entity for procuring project funds.
 Both entities contributed team members with significant subject matter expertise.
 MD Fotheringham was selected as the design lead.
-We are teamed with Jim Jennings Architects and MacKay & Somps Civil Engineers.
+We were teamed with Jim Jennings Architects and MacKay & Somps Civil Engineers.